dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

   - Duplicated edges such as A ⇨ B, A ⇨ B were decoupled to A ⇨ B, A ⇨ C ⇨ B

-The isomorphic score returns 1 if two graphs are isomorphic, and 0 if they were not.
+The Isomorphic score returns 1 if two graphs are isomorphic, and 0 if they were not.
 For this, we used the used the BLISS algorithm<sup>[1](#ref-junttila_engineeringefficientcanonical_2007)</sup>, as implemented in the R *igraph* package.